vitorhmf/dbt-project/README.md

 ## 2. Methodology

-The data is stored on GCP (Google Cloud Platform) and processed using BigQuery as our Data Warehouse.
+The data are stored on GCP (Google Cloud Platform) and processed using BigQuery as our Data Warehouse.
 We utilized DBT (Data Build Tool) for data transformation, organization, and quality checks.
 Finally, visualizations and dashboards were created using Looker to facilitate data-driven decision making.

 <img src="analyses/lineage.png" width="800">